mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io/

 == Changelog ==

+= 2.2.39.2 =
+* Added support for changing facebook API version from a UI.
+* Fixed broken images in email body.
+* Improved handling of mailjet API errors.
+* Nuked every optin campaign ID that is 0 data retrieval.
+* Fixed wp listing UI issue.
+* Fixed bug where some Sendinblue list was missing.

 = 2.2.39.1 =
 * Fixed bug where mailoptin broke many ajax requests.